abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 <img src="{% link /assets/imgs/avatar.png %}" width="40%">

-Abhay Venkatesh is _Software Engineer_ at **[Anduril Industries](https://anduril.com/)**, where he works on AI Infrastructure.
+Abhay Venkatesh is _Software Engineer_ at **[Anduril Industries](https://anduril.com/)**, where he works on Software Infrastructure.
 Previously, he was a founding engineer on Anduril's autonomy, space, and C++ infrastructure programs, and he invented a **7 U.S. patent-pending** system for multi-drone autonomy that unlocked **millions of dollars of contract value** for Anduril.

 Abhay has also worked at or with institutions such as **[Facebook Engineering](https://engineering.fb.com/)**, **[Stanford Computer Science](https://cs.stanford.edu/)**, **[Microsoft Research](https://www.microsoft.com/en-us/research/)**, and **[MIT CSAIL](https://www.csail.mit.edu/)**.